-- Live, remote lessons should start 5 minutes after the formal start time of the lesson, to ensure teachers have time to move between classrooms and set up. - Ensure that any external hardware required, e.g. speakers, has been activated. - You can begin your live lesson by accessing your Outlook calendar.
-Please see here for a guide.
-Setting up class meetings in Teams https://bit.ly/32G3dwh (Follow this video guidance to ensure that pupils will not be able to join without a teacher present, use the chat function or take over the screen). - The teacher should record the lesson and pupils will automatically be alerted to this. - The lesson should begin with pupils' cameras and microphones on for the introduction/welcome. - For safeguarding purposes, the register should be completed within the first 10 minutes. - After this, pupils should be asked to turn their cameras and microphones off.
+- Live, remote lessons should start 5 minutes after the formal start time of the lesson, to ensure teachers have time to move between classrooms and set up. - Ensure that any external hardware required, e.g. speakers, has been activated. - The teacher should record the lesson and pupils will automatically be alerted to this. - The lesson should begin with pupils' cameras and microphones on for the introduction/welcome. - For safeguarding purposes, the register should be completed within the first 10 minutes. - After this, pupils should be asked to turn their cameras and microphones off.
 Teachers can mute all participants: